 This book is written to show you how to prepare for and survive floods.
-Within the pages of this flood survival guide, the authors reveal the risk that a flood imposes on human well-being, share powerful tips on storm preparation, and provide practical steps that will help you deal with the impacts.
+Within the pages of The Complete Flood Guide, the authors reveal the risk that a flood imposes on humans and their well-being, share powerful tips on storm preparation, and provide practical steps that will help you deal with the effects of floods.

 A complete guide